Getting ready to board Aloha Airlines

 Gee, I hope so.
 If you’ve read this far, you probably do want to know what happens next.

 That’s the thing about telling a story.
-It’s good to build interest with events like a strange job in an exotic location like Hawaii.
-Throw in interesting characters like Kam Richards.
-Try to build compassion for an airhead 21 year-old girl who gets into a Carmen Ghia with a strange middle aged guy, and season it with obscure facts about something like aluminum and vinyl.
+It’s good to build interest with things like a strange job in an exotic location like Hawaii.
+Throw in interesting characters like Kam Richardson then add an airhead 21 year-old girl who gets into a Carmen Ghia with a strange middle aged guy.
+Season it with obscure facts about something like aluminum and vinyl.

-This is how you capture the fascinating stories in your own family.
+This is how you can capture the fascinating stories in your own family.

-Come back next week and I’ll tell you what happened that afternoon on Haaa Drive in Hawaii Kai.
+Come back next week and I’ll tell you what happened that afternoon on Haaa Drive.

 This is called throwing a surprise into the narrative and building anticipation for what comes next.
-(Some might call it annoying the reader, but I don’t.)
+(Some might call it annoying the reader, but whatever.)

 Trust me, people will want to know what happens next.